MyOrder – Microsoft

-The complexity of the line items was apparent early on when efforts to reduce the displayed columns resulted in disagreements between project managers and the finance team.
-I decided to prototype several options which allowed users to view the long table, toggle on and off details as needed, or consume the table in a full-screen lightbox with smaller text to allow full detail at-a-glance.
-Users understood the challenge pretty quickly and had utilitarian reasons for favoring a lightbox experience.
+The complexity of line items was apparent early on when efforts to reduce the displayed columns resulted in disagreements between project managers and the finance team.
+I decided to prototype several options which allowed users to view the long table, toggle on and off details as needed, or consume the table in a full-screen light-box with smaller text to allow full detail at-a-glance.
+Users understood the challenge pretty quickly and had practical reasons for favoring a light-box UI.

 Line Item lightbox UX preferred by finance for at a glance overview of all details

 I created a timeline navigation system that would visualize input flaws so that the unfamiliar user would know precisely where problems reside in the workflow.
 We tested banner-style alerts in each section, but users were disappointed when they scrolled off the screen.
 We chose a persistent timeline navigation system with sizeable numbers from 1 through 7 or more, depending on the purchase order type.
 Minimalist error icons hinted at the problems along the timeline.
 The complexity remained with essential context about location and status.

 Whiteboard example of the navigation with inline errors

 As Senior User Experience Designer, I studied the business objectives to modernize and integrate the fragmented experience of MyOrder.
 While focused on user's disappointments and needs via interviews, surveys, and usability testing, I also kept in mind the needs of those who oversee and approve purchase order requests.
 I worked with product management to ensure content was groomed and validated.
 When we needed to communicate information to the developers, I was the humble messenger for the management team.
 I had daily meetings with the developers to check-in and, as needed, to deep dive on anything causing trouble.
 I always advocated on behalf of the user when there was conflict.
 I was the primary quality assurance gatekeeper.